citp/privacy-policy-historical/e/ey/eye/eyereturn.com.md

-> *The following text is extracted and transformed from the eyereturn.com privacy policy that was archived on 2010-03-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100331094743id_/http%3A//www.eyereturnmarketing.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eyereturn.com privacy policy that was archived on 2011-01-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110127115147id_/http%3A//www.eyereturnmarketing.com/privacyPolicy.aspx) for the most accurate reproduction.*

-# eyeReturn Marketing - Rich Media, Ad Serving, Promotions, Campaign Measurement & Reporting
+# eyeReturn Marketing - Privacy Policy

-Privacy Code

-**Out commitment to privacy:** eyeReturn Marketing Inc. ("eyeReturn"), knows that protecting the privacy and confidentiality of your information is important to you.
+**Our commitment to privacy:** eyeReturn Marketing Inc. ("eyeReturn"), knows that protecting the privacy and confidentiality of your information is important to you.
 This Privacy Code governs the collection, use and disclosure of your information in any form, whether written or electronic, by eyeReturn.
 This Privacy Code explains what information may be collected from you and how it is used.
 It also explains how you can ask questions, make suggestions, and express concerns about our privacy practices.

 This Privacy Code applies only to the information collected by eyeReturn .
 The collection, use and disclosure of your personal information is governed by the Personal Information Protection and Electronic Documents Act (the “Act”), and any applicable provincial legislation. eyeReturn does not collect any personally identifying information in connection with the delivery of our clients’ advertisements, nor from the websites on which those advertisements appear.